MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: Experimental Evaluation

 We now present each evaluated web application individually.
 For each application, we describe the UI elements identified as injection vessels along the web agent’s execution trajectory, highlight which surfaces proved most effective in practice, and summarize notable behavioral effects induced by prompt injection attacks.
 We also discuss application-specific observations, including alignment failures and unexpected agent behaviors that arose during evaluation.

-Across all tasks and environments, \muzzle uncovered \textbf{\numattacks} distinct end-to-end attacks (\Cref{tab:tasks_and_obj_desc} and~\Cref{tab:postmill_model_comparison}) across four web applications and multiple web agent LLMs, all resulting in \textit{catastrophic} outcomes for the user.
+Across all tasks and environments, \muzzle uncovered \textbf{\numattacks} distinct end-to-end attacks (\Cref{tab:tasks_and_obj_desc,tab:postmill_model_comparison,tab:gitea_agent_comparison}) across four web applications and multiple web agent LLMs and scaffolds, all resulting in \textit{catastrophic} outcomes for the user.
 Each attack was manually verified by a human evaluator to confirm successful exploitation.
 We now discuss attacks against each application.

 \myparagraph{Gitea.} The Gitea user task requires the web agent to manage repository issues and interact with contributors in a socially appropriate manner.
 Across all runs, \muzzle identified three primary prompt injection vessels embedded in the issue workflow: \emph{issue title}, \emph{issue description}, and \emph{issue comment}.
 Among these, issue comments proved to be the most effective attack surface, as they are easily added with standard user privileges and avoid the overhead of creating new issues that might attract scrutiny.
 In successful runs, \muzzle selected the first visible issue in the repository as the injection target.